Finding Inner Peace: My Journey Through Anxiety

 And honestly, fair.
 Emotional regulation probably requires the Avengers.

-Once your brain decides you’re threatened, the whole body jumps into action:
+Once your brain decides you’re threatened, your whole body jumps into action:

 Thoughts start racing